fboerncke/jovo-v4-community-hook-model-linter/README.md

 ## Why should I use the Model Linter?

 It costs nothing and may save you a lot of time!
-For sure you have better things to do.
+For sure you have better things to do 🙂

 ## Is Model Linter complete?